JingC123/CSCE689HCI_Project/frontend/README.md

-# openai-quickstart-vue

-This is a quickstart template for using OpenAI's GPT-3 API in Vue 3.
+This is our front end code in Vue 3.

 ![image](./assets/preview.png)